qatrackplus/qatrackplus/docs/install/win.rst

     | Test name 2 (test-2)
     | ...

-This data is also available in the `logs/migrate.log` file.
+This data is also available in the `logs\migrate.log` file.
 Because the way Python handles text encodings / files has changed in Python 3, you will need to update any upload test that handles binary data by changing the `FILE` reference in the calculation procedure to `BIN_FILE`.
 For example change: